 –How can classification systems help to convey complex stories?

 –How can the user be offered individual access to these stories?

-–What can a nonlinear narrative structure look like for
+–What can a nonlinear narrative structure look like for long-term documentation?

 –How can different narrative forms be combined?